We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 Physical Sciences

-The research groups in Physics focus on fundamental and applied atomic spectroscopy, in particular atomic structure and atom-light interaction.
-Applications range from atomic nucleus characterization and cancer treatments to galactic evolution.
+The research focuses on fundamental and applied atomic spectroscopy, particularly atomic structure and the interaction of atoms with light.
+Applications range from characterising atomic nuclei and cancer treatments to galaxy evolution.

-Over 99% of all visible matter in the Universe is in the plasma state.
-The group determines atomic data needed to analyze spectra from the plasma and to give information about its fundamental properties, e.g., temperature and density, as well as the abundance and isotopic composition of different elements and the balance between different ionization stages.
-Data on abundances are used to test different models of nucleosynthesis in the stars and trace the chemical evolution of the galaxy.
+More than 99 per cent of all visible matter in the Universe is in the form of plasma.
+The research group develops experimental methods and computer programs used to determine atomic data.
+This data is in turn used in the analysis of light from plasmas, to provide information about their fundamental properties, such as temperature and density, as well as the amount and isotopic composition of different elements.
+Abundances of different elements are used to test different nucleosynthesis models in stars and track the chemical evolution of the Galaxy.
 In addition, there are important applications for future energy sources such as fusion reactors.
+The research group is a driving force within the CompAS and LUMCAS networks and is part of the consortium behind the national facility DESIREE for the study of cold atoms.

 Researchers, publications and projects